vess-dev/vess-dev.github.io/_posts/2021-07-3-moral-meat-eating.md

 Let's talk about <em>cows.</em>

 Or rather, let's talk about my thought process regarding eating meat.
 Forward disclaimer, I am decidedly not vegetarian.
 I consume poultry and a majority of seafood.
-I <em><strong>\*try\*</strong> to refrain</em> from eating that of cows, pigs, lamb, etc- anything rather sizable (as will be discussed) in the grey matter department.
+I <em><strong>\*try\*</strong> to refrain</em> from eating that of cows, pigs, lamb, etc- anything rather sizable (As will be discussed.) in the grey matter department.

 I'm not going to try and proselytize to you- but this article may come across as holier-than-thou or irritating to you.
 The reason it may seem like preaching is I'm trying very hard to make a very specific emotional point.
 I'm not trying to preach <em>at</em> you, I'm trying to convince you of <em>an emotionally charged idea.</em>